Sunday, November 28, 2010

 The trip to camp was long and wearisome over two-lane country roads, but I felt excitement returning when we arrived.
 Pushmataha was (and is) both beautiful and historic.
 It was a large wooded tract studded with (believe it or not) working oil wells, the royalties from which helped keep our local Scout Council solvent.
 Historic?
 Pushmataha lies on the site of the surrender of the last active Confederate forces east of the Mississippi.

 While there were some cabins on the site, me and my fellow novices were told we’d be tent camping, since the cabins were for the adults and senior Scouts only.
 Most of the afternoon was taken up with me and a buddy trying to figure out how in the heck to erect one of the tents our leaders had dropped in a small clearing.
-Since neither the adults nor older scouts had much to say and seemed annoyed by our questions, the boy I was paired with and I just set out to do the best we could.
+Since neither the adults nor older scouts had much to say and seemed annoyed by our questions, the boy I was paired with—the kid from next-door, my best friend—and I just set out to do the best we could.

 And we actually did pretty well.
 He’d been camping with his parents a time or three, and I at least remembered what I’d had to do to set up the Remco “Genuine Marine Pup Tent” I’d got for Christmas one year.
 Our only misstep was arranging our sleeping bags.
 We found out after tossing and turning for a couple of hours that if your bags are on a slope you should definitely have your heads on the high end (!).